Breeze/breeze.angular.snippets/README.md

-# Code Snippets for Visual Studio development of AngularJS and Breeze apps
+# Code Snippets for development of Angular and Breeze apps in Visual Studio

 A collection of JavaScript code snippets for Visual Studio development of Breeze/AngularJS applications.